 See “The Hazards of DEET” for more information.

-So if you don’t use DEET (the only recommended defense against ticks and other biting insects) what do you use?
+So if you don’t use DEET, what do you use?

-Well, I have a natural alternative that is just as effective as DEET- continue reading to find out what it is!
+Well, I have a safe, natural tick repellent alternative that is just as effective as DEET – continue reading to find out what it is!

 Before we explore natural ways to repel and avoid ticks, we need to learn more about them, as follows: